-The 2018 National Association of Plant Breeders (NAPB) and Plant Breeding Coordinating Committee (PBCC) Annual Meeting will be held from August 7-10, 2018 at the University of Guelph in Guelph, Ontario, Canada.
-We will update this page as the 2018 NAPB Annual Meeting approaches.
+The 2018 National Association of Plant Breeders (NAPB) and Plant Breeding Coordinating Committee (PBCC) Annual Meeting was held from August 7-10, 2018 at the University of Guelph in Guelph, Ontario, Canada.

 The National Association of Plant Breeders (NAPB) was begun as an initiative of the Plant Breeding Coordinating Committee (PBCC) which began in 2005.
 The PBCC (official committee SCC 080) is a forum for leadership, regarding issues, problems, and opportunities of long-term strategic importance to the contribution of plant breeding to national goals.
 The NAPB is the outreach group that represents plant breeders in federal, state, commercial and non-government organizations.

 The NAPB’s Mission: The National Association of Plant Breeders strengthens plant breeding to promote food security, quality of life, and a sustainable future.